IBMDecisionOptimization/OPL-jdbc-custom-data-source/README.md

    MySQL Comunity Server, but is compatible with minimal changes with other JDBC compatible databases.

-## Build and run the sample from java
+## Build and run the sample

-The default sample uses model and data from [examples/oil](examples/oil)
+The default sample uses model and data from [examples/oil](examples/oil).
+Before you run, you need to populate the database.
+See details in subsections:

 - [Run sample with DB2](README.DB2.md)
 - [Run sample with MySQL](README.MySQL.md)